 When my son was born in September 2017, I had no doubt what we were going to do for childcare, and that’s because we had few choices.
-There were only a handful of options for daycare centers near my home in Golden, and most had lengthy waitlists.
+There were only a handful of options for childcare centers near my home in Golden, and most had lengthy waitlists.
 We got in line early, months before we were due, and yet we were told it would be at least a year, maybe more, until a spot could possibly open up.

 Like many things these days, COVID-19 has exacerbated Colorado’s existing childcare crunch, as families struggle to find affordable, reliable, and safe care for their children.
 According to 2019 research from the Colorado Health Institute and the Colorado Office of Early Childhood, nearly 39,000 children under the age of five did not have the childcare their families needed.
-And clearly, my family isn’t alone in struggling to secure a daycare spot; the report also found that there were not enough licensed childcare providers to serve infants and toddlers in the state; only one-third of families who preferred to send their young children to licensed childcare centers were doing so when the survey was taken.
+And clearly, my family isn’t alone in struggling to secure a spot at a childcare center; the report also found that there were not enough licensed childcare providers to serve infants and toddlers in the state; only one-third of families who preferred to send their young children to licensed childcare centers were doing so when the survey was taken.
 “For a long time, there has not been enough childcare for families who need it,” says Meg Franko, director of research and policy at Early Milestones Colorado, a nonprofit that focuses on improving policies and practices for early childhood development.
 “It’s expensive to take care of infants and toddlers, so those slots are even fewer and farther between.
 And that has been exacerbated by the pandemic.”

 In June, Early Milestones, in partnership with the Bell Policy Center, released a report on the impact of COVID-19 on early childhood care and education providers.
 It found that, despite the fact that childcare centers were designated as essential businesses at the start of the crisis, nearly 10 percent of those facilities have closed since March.
 Suzanne Delap, research and policy fellow for Early Milestones, says the closures can be attributed to reduced enrollment—for children under five, enrollment has decreased by nearly 40 percent, while it’s dipped by almost 30 percent for school-age children.
 “What we found is that parents were afraid to bring their children back.
 Without the enrollments, there really wasn’t revenue, and so, [many] providers indicated that they were forced to either temporarily stop operating or they were worried they would have to in the future,” Delap says, adding that increased operating costs and an overarching uncertainty over how long the pandemic would last only compounded the situation.